Total revenue performance management

-A CMO practicing Revenue Performance Management has deep insights on ROI of marketing programs and could give an outright response to these important questions.
+A CMO practicing Revenue Performance Management has deep insights into the ROI of marketing programs.
 Unfortunately for many companies, marketing executives do not set revenue goals and overlook the importance of tying marketing efforts to returns.
 Traditional marketing practices focus only on marketing activities and rarely pay attention to revenue generation.

 Revenue Performance Management is a systematic approach that enables business leaders to analyze and quantify the results of marketing activities with the end goal of optimizing revenue growth.
 It entails evaluating marketing and sales performance to identify drivers as well as impediments to this growth.

-While Marketing is considered to be one of the largest cost-centers in any business, it often leaves gray areas as to how much of its spending actually returns to the business in the form of closed deals.
-Revenue Performance Management clears out this field of uncertainty by emphasizing marketing’s role in revenue generation and introducing a revenue process based on deep analytics.
+While Marketing is considered to be one of the largest cost-centers in any business.
+It often leaves gray areas as to how much of its spending returns to the business in the form of closed deals.
+Revenue Performance Management clears out this field of uncertainty by emphasizing marketing’s role in revenue generation; and introducing a revenue process based on deep analytics.

 How does Revenue Performance Management work?
 It employs methodologies that allow companies to make “intelligent, evidence-based decisions about where to allocate resources to stimulate predictable, measurable, and sustained revenue growth.”
 Revenue Performance Management makes this happen by addressing the challenges posed by: